lbl-srg/MPCPy/doc/userGuide/source/gettingStarted.rst

 Getting Started
 ===============

 To get started with MPCPy, first follow the installation instructions below.
-Then, checkout the introductory tutorial or explore the ipython notebooks in the ``examples`` directory to get a feel for the workflow of MPCPy.
+Then, checkout the introductory tutorial or explore the ipython notebooks in the ``examples/`` directory to get a feel for the workflow of MPCPy.
 You can always consult the user guide for more information.

 Installation Instructions For Linux (Ubuntu 16.04 LTS)
 ------------------------------------------------------